Belloche/DraftShare/README.md

 whatever team they want.
 It will be easy to share to other users, so instead of building a spreadsheet or tweeting out nothing facts you'll be able to give your view of how the draft will fall.

+### Technologies
+* Project Lombok
+* Hipo University API

+I'm using Project Lombok to take care of A LOT of line length in the entities.
+My draft table has over 100 different, so cutting down on that length is crucial.
+I also found an api of a list of colleges that will make selecting a player's school much easier.